LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/10-Other useful information/ec2_access.md

----
-id: ec2_access
-title: Access to EC2 in a private subnet from local machine
+# Access to EC2 in a private subnet from local machine
----
 ## Steps to connect to EC2 instances in a private subnet:

 ** Prerequisites **